Three Capes Track

 On the way more story seats to relax and take all in.
 “Wind Song”, “My Blood Runs Cold”, “Sex on the Cape” to name a few.

 Follow the path at the edge of the cliff to the Blade Lookout and admire the stunning views over The Tasman Island.
-The remote Island has a lighthouse built in 1906 which used to flash every 7.5 seconds and could be seen from 72 km away.
+The remote Island has a lighthouse built in 1906.
+The lighthouse used to flash every 7.5 seconds and was seen from 72 km away.
 The life of the light keepers was full of hardships on this remote place.
 Before joining the service at the lighthouse, they were required to have teeth extracted to prevent teeth infections.
 Getting produce on the island was a complex 9 steps process that involved transferring from large boat to a dinghy, to a flying fox basket and then to a landing platform.
 From here the load was transferred on a trolley and finally carried by a horse drawn tram to the cottages.

 From Cape Pillar, head back to Munro Hut, collect you backpack to head to third night accommodation Retakunna.